Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

-Using dimensional regularization in $D=4-\varepsilon$ complex dimensions, we now determine the relevant one-loop renormalization constants in the on-shell scheme, where the renormalized propagators have poles in the physical masses with a residue of 1, and the renormalized electric charge is the physical one.
+So far we have dealt with the foundations and the general aspects of the renormalization of the theory.
+For the future application to the the scattering of an electron in an external magnetic field, in section~\ref{sec:electron-external-magnetic-field}, we still need to compute the explicit value of the renormalization constants involved in the vertex.
+For this reason, using dimensional regularization in $D=4-\varepsilon$ complex dimensions, we now work out the relevant one-loop renormalization constants in the on-shell scheme, where the renormalized propagators have poles in the physical masses with a residue of 1, and the renormalized electric charge is the physical one.